WomenWhoCode/wwcguidelinesandresources/README.md

 Mission, Vision, Key Initiative, Empowerment, and tenative press kit.

 ###[Event Guidelines](event_guidelines.md)
-Dos and Don'ts for WWCode Events.
+Dos and Don'ts for WWCode Events...

 ##Contributing
 Please submit a pull request!
 This is in the very early stages of development.